Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 Lotus, McLaren, Williams, Mercedes and Red Bull are the only teams to have taken victories in consecutive seasons at the Mexican Grand Prix.

-Honda is the most successful engine manufacturers at the Mexico City Grand Prix, with five wins.
+Honda is the most successful engine manufacturer at the Mexico City Grand Prix, with five wins.

 Williams, McLaren, Ferrari and Mercedes are the four teams to have taken 1-2 finishes at the Mexican Grand Prix.
 Williams have the most 1-2 finishes here, with three, while the most recent 1-2 finish at the track was for Mercedes in 2016.